 It took about one full year for her to really gain a correct weight.
 She is a pony that needs regular dental care, a protein-rich diet and regular worming.

-We have many welfare ponies here at the project.
-We hope, as and when, we have time to tell you the stories behind Agiro, Lianna, Lavender, Effie, Nefeli, Meli, Margarita, Pyros, Hera, Tratulla, Frini and Foula.
+There are many other welfare ponies, past and present, that have benefited from our project.
+We hope in the future we will have time to tell you the stories behind Agiro, Lianna, Lavender, Nefeli, Georgie, Margarita, Effie, Meli, Pyros, Hera, Frini, Tratulla and Foula.
 Maybe one day we will also have time to tell you about our rescue dogs and cats!